-Bruce Landry is a Broadway, television, and commercial actor based in New York City.
-He attended Ithaca College before opening the 1st National Tour of Rodgers & Hammerstein’s Cinderella, where he understudied and performed the role of Prince Topher.
+Bruce Landry is a Broadway, television and commercial actor based in New York City.
+He was born and raised in New Orleans, Louisiana, and later attended Ithaca College in upstate New York.
+After graduation Bruce opened the 1st National Tour of Rodgers & Hammerstein’s Cinderella; understudying and performing the role of Prince Topher.

 He made his Broadway debut at the Imperial Theater in Cameron Mackintosh’s Tony Award-winning revival of Les Misérables.
 After his time on the barricade, he journeyed to the Broadhurst Theater when he joined the Tony-nominated and Drama Desk Award-winning musical, Anastasia.
-The show features a book by Terrence McNally, with music from the writing team that brought you Ragtime and Seussical— Stephen Flaherty & Lynn Ahrens.
-Bruce played in the ensemble and understudied the role of Dmitry, which he performed several times.
+The show features a book by Terrence McNally, with music by the writing team that brought you Ragtime and Seussical— Stephen Flaherty & Lynn Ahrens.
+Bruce played in the ensemble as well as understudying and performing the role of Dmitry.

 During Covid-19 and Broadway's shutdown, Bruce continues to work virtually.
 He teaches voice lessons and coaches students across the globe on singing, acting, and college audition preparation.